lukasbm/blog/content/posts/hydra-wandb-setup/index.md

         wandb.init(
             project=self.project,
             entity=self.entity,
-            job_type=self.job_type,
-            # save the hydra config as metadata for the W&B run
+            # save the config as metadata for the W&B run
             config={**dict(config)},
             # hydra already creates an output folder.
             # We can put everything in the same place.